perriDplatypus/diskUsage/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License 3.0 - see the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html) file for details.

 ## Author